survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 });
 ```

-This technique can be useful if you want to do further processing on stats although often the other solutions are enough.
+This technique can be valuable if you want to do further processing on stats although often the other solutions are enough.

 ## Available Analysis Tools